Multivariate Counterfactual Systems And Causal Graphical Models: Graphs, Non-Parametric Structural Equation Models (NPSEMs) And The g-/do Operator

 We will extend our notational shorthand by using index sets to denote sets of potential outcomes themselves.
 Thus, for $B\subset V$, we let $B(a)$ denote the set of potential outcomes $V_B(a)$.
-We denote by ${\mathbb V}^*$ the set of all variables derived by (\ref{eqn:rec-sub}) from ${\mathbb V}$ (together with the set ${\mathbb V}$ itself). \footnote{The set ${\mathbb V}^*$ corresponds to Robins' {\it Finest Causally Interpreted Structured Tree Graph as Detailed as the Data}.
-See Appendix C in \cite{thomas13swig}.}
+We denote by ${\mathbb V}^*$ the set of all variables derived by (\ref{eqn:rec-sub}) from ${\mathbb V}$ for all possible choices of the set $A$ (together with the set ${\mathbb V}$ itself). \footnote{The set ${\mathbb V}^*$ corresponds to Robins' {\it Finest Causally Interpreted Structured Tree Graph as Detailed as the Data}.
+See Appendix C in \citep{thomas13swig}.}

 While the potential outcome and the structural equation formalisms both yield the same causal model, there are some differences regarding the way in which the frameworks are typically presented.
-Specifically, regarding which `objects' are taken as primitive and which are derived.
+Specifically, regarding which ``objects'' are taken as primitive and which are derived.

-The counterfactual formalism starts with one-step-ahead counterfactuals that intervene on every parent (direct cause) of every variable, and constructs all other counterfactuals by means of recursive substitution.
+The counterfactual formalism here starts with one-step-ahead counterfactuals that intervene on every parent (direct cause) of every variable, and constructs all other counterfactuals by means of recursive substitution.
 Recursive substitution implies, in particular, that $A(a)\equiv A$.
-This accords with the substantive claim that it is possible to {\it first} learn the `natural' value a variable $A$ would take on, and {\it then} an instant {\it later} intervene setting it to a specific value $a$, resulting in all subsequent variables $V_i$ behaving as counterfactual variables $V_i(a)$.
+This accords with the substantive claim that it is possible to {\it first} learn the ``natural'' value a variable $A$ would take on, and {\it then} an instant {\it later} intervene setting it to a specific value $a$, resulting in all subsequent variables $V_i$ behaving as counterfactual variables $V_i(a)$.